 A superior online banking experience is a critical way to differentiate financial services in a space saturated with fierce competition.
 Focusing on key priorities of the customer experience enables a financial organization to be more agile and meet the ever-changing demands of the modern user.

-Because executing superior digital banking experiences can be challenging for traditional financial services organisations, a digital experience platform (DXP) is needed.
+Because executing superior digital banking experiences can be challenging for traditional financial services organizations, a digital experience platform (DXP) is needed.
 A DXP can help overcome these difficulties by:

 - Integrating legacy systems and disparate applications.

 - Tracking and collecting customer interactions and eliminating data silos.